rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Distributed scene construction
 ------------------------------

-As mentioned in the previous section, the main draw back of the method of centralized scene construction and broadcast leads to long initialization times, an alternative method would be to use the distributed scene construction.
+As mentioned in the previous section, the main draw back with the method of centralized scene construction is that the scene broadcast from the master to workers leads to long initialization times.
+An alternative method would be to use the distributed scene construction.
-In this mode of scene construction ther workers first initialize their :yref:`BodyContainer` with the global total number of bodies in the simulation.
+In this mode of scene construction ther workers first *initialize* an empty their :yref:`BodyContainer` with the global total number of bodies in the simulation.
 Each subdomain then creates and inserts bodies at specific location of the initialized but empty :yref:`BodyContainer` using
 :yref:`BodyContainer.insertAtId` function.
-The user is in charge of setting up the subdomains and partitioning the bodies, an example showing the use of distributed insertion can be found here :ysrc:`examples/mpi/parallelBodyInsert3D.py`.
+The distributed mode is activated by setting the :code:`DISTRIBUTED_INSERT` flag ON, the user is in charge of setting up the subdomains and partitioning the bodies, an example showing the use of distributed insertion can be found in :ysrc:`examples/mpi/parallelBodyInsert3D.py`.

 Problems to expect